extsoft/dp-151/README.md

 lines for either merge conflicts or review.

 Please run `black .` to reformat the code according to the projects convention.

+### Code assessment
+We use some tools to guarantee the quality of the code.

+1. [Black](https://black.readthedocs.io/en/stable/) will check the quality of the code formatting.

+In order to run code assessment, you need to run `./code-assessment.sh` command and make sure that there is no message like **_Code assessment is failed!
+Please fix errors!!!_**.
+If you face the massage, please fix all violations.